 The last item of this assumption allows us to extend our formulas to all measurable functions with respect to the Skorokod topology using a monotone class argument.
-Moreover, combining Lemma \ref{lemma:mdansG} and Remark \ref{rem:densite}, this assumption is in particular satisfied if $\mathcal{D}(\mathcal{G})$ is stable by product. \begin{thm} Under Assumptions \ref{assu:debut1}(1-3), \ref{assu:debut2}, \ref{assu:doeblin} and \ref{assu:differentiable}, for all $t\geq 0$, for all $x_0\in\mathcal{X}$ and for all non-negative measurable functions $F:\mathbb{D}\left([0,t],\mathcal{X}\right)\rightarrow\mathbb{R}_+$ we have:
+Moreover, combining Lemma \ref{lemma:mdansG} and Remark \ref{rem:densite}, this assumption is in particular satisfied if $\mathcal{D}(\mathcal{G})$ is stable by product. \begin{thm} Under Assumptions \ref{assu:debut1}(1-3), \ref{assu:debut2}, \ref{assu:doeblin} and \ref{assu:differentiable}, for all $t\geq 0$, for all $x_0\in\mathcal{X}$ and for all non-negative measurable functions $F:\mathbb{D}\left([0,t],\mathcal{X}\right)\rightarrow\mathbb{R}_+$, we have

-where $\left(Y_{s}^{(t)}, s\leq t\right)$ is a time-inhomogeneous Markov process whose law is characterized by its associated infinitesimal generators $\left(\mathcal{A}_{s}^{(t)}\right)_{s\leq t}$ given for $f\in\mathcal{D}(\mathcal{A})$ and $x\in\mathcal{X}$ by:
+where $\left(Y_{s}^{(t)}, s\leq t\right)$ is a time-inhomogeneous Markov process whose law is characterized by its associated infinitesimal generators $\left(\mathcal{A}_{s}^{(t)}\right)_{s\leq t}$ given for $f\in\mathcal{D}(\mathcal{A})$ and $x\in\mathcal{X}$ by

 \end{thm} Formula \eqref{mtomesurable} has a natural interpretation in terms of semi-groups.
-If $f$ is a non-negative measurable function, we set for any $0\leq r\leq s\leq t$ and any $x\in\mathcal{X}$:
+If $f$ is a non-negative measurable function, for any $0\leq r\leq s\leq t$ and any $x\in\mathcal{X}$, we set

-In other words, $\left(P_{r,s}^{(t)}\right)_{r\leq s\leq t}$ is a conservative (non-homogeneous) semi-group and the auxiliary process $Y^{(t)}$ is its time-inhomogeneous associated Markov process corresponding to the right-hand side of \eqref{eq:mto_poid}.
+In other words, $\left(P_{r,s}^{(t)}, r\leq s\leq t\right)$ is a conservative time-inhomogeneous semi-group i.e. for all $r\leq u\leq s\leq t$, $P_{r,u}^{(t)}P_{u,s}^{(t)}=P_{r,s}^{(t)}$, and the auxiliary process $Y^{(t)}$ is its time-inhomogeneous associated Markov process corresponding to the right-hand side of \eqref{eq:mto_poid}.
 We can exhibit this process using a change of probability measure.
-Indeed, by Feynman-Kac's formula, we have
+Indeed, by Feynman-Kac's formula \cite[Section 1.3]{del2004feynman}, we have

 where the Markov process $(X_s,r\leq s\leq t)$ corresponds to dynamic of the tagged-particle which infinitesimal generator $\mathcal{M}$ is given by